West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 With the help of Timus, we managed to explain that we hail from the tiny island of Malta which seemed to excite the peaceful King because we were the first ever Maltese to visit his village.
 Much of the conversation was spent describing Malta and confirming its location and independence despite its size (a fact which tends to surprise many of the people living on the 17,000-island archipelago).

 We were taken around the traditional village, home to huts, common cooking areas, a little herb garden where medicinal plants are grown, and a crop field with cotton, used for making some of the villagers’ clothes.
-One of the huts included 3 small simple bedrooms for guests, so if you’re thinking of visiting Boti, you can easily spend the night in the village!
+One of the huts included 3 small simple bedrooms for guests, so if you’re thinking of putting Boti on your West Timor travel itinerary, you can easily spend the night in the village!

-We were taken to the little village of Maubesi in West Timor, Indonesia on a different day, by our second guide Jemri on our way to Tamkesi.
+We were taken to the little village of Maubesi in West Timor, Indonesia on a different day, by Jemri, our second West Timor travel guide, on our way to Tamkesi, home to another of the Indonesian tribes of West Timor.
 He said that we should see the Magic House.
 Since everything about West Timor felt a little mystical, we were not surprised to hear about the existence of a Magic House, although we were very curious to learn about what happens inside it.

 The Magic House turned out to be a hut that was not particularly distinguishable from the others around it.
 Upon entry though, we noticed that the prominent feature inside the hut was a flat circular blood stained stone holding a large pole, which was decorated with swords and feathers.
 Various (pig?) jaws decorated the interior of the hut.